nwsw/nwcplugin-api/api/overview.md

-# The NoteWorthy Composer User Object Plugin API
+# NWC User Object Plugin API

 ## User Object Type Naming Conventions
 Starting in version 2.75, NoteWorthy Composer includes support for a new User object type.
 These objects include a sub-type which can